Archan6el/NSA-Codebreaker-2024-Writeup/Task2.md

 >Note for my fellow WSL2 users, seemingly zfs doesn't work on WSL2.
 In order to solve this challenge, I used a Kali virtualbox VM

-All of these `logseq` files are essentially parts of the data on the drive, we just need to find a way to put it all together and mount it.
+After doing some googling on ZFS, I learn that all of these `logseq` files are essentially parts of the data on the drive, we just need to find a way to put them all together and mount or access the final result.

-After doing some research on how we can access the data in the broken up drive, I found that you have to create a ZFS Pool and use an empty file to act as a disk image.
+After doing some research on how we can access the data in the broken up drive, I found that you have to create a ZFS Pool and use an empty file to act as a virtual disk image.

 First of all, the empty file.
 I used the `truncate` command to make a temporary file for this challenge, and placed it in my `tmp` directory: